rnag/dataclass-wizard/README.rst

     a = A(a=A(a=A(a=A())))

-This was a `longstanding issue`_.
+This was a `longstanding issue`_, but starting with ``v0.27.0``, Dataclass Wizard now supports recursive dataclasses, including cyclic references.

-New in ``v0.27.0``: The Dataclass Wizard now extends its support to cyclic and self-referential dataclass models.

 The example below demonstrates recursive dataclasses with cyclic dependencies, following the pattern ``A -> B -> A -> B``.
 For more details, see the `Cyclic or "Recursive" Dataclasses`_ section in the documentation.

 .. code:: python3

     from __future__ import annotations  # This can be removed in Python 3.10+

     from dataclasses import dataclass
     from dataclass_wizard import JSONWizard

     @dataclass
     class A(JSONWizard):
         class _(JSONWizard.Meta):
-            # enable support for self-referential / recursive dataclasses
+            # Enable support for self-referential / recursive dataclasses
             recursive_classes = True

         b: 'B | None' = None